isomerpages/pmo-nccs/_public-consultation/Overview/25 Oct 2022 Feedback Received from REACH Public Consultation on Singapore's Raised Climate Ambition.md

 Respondents provided the following feedback:

 **_(I)_**             **_Catalyse_** **_Business Transformation_**<br>
-5.             _Pivot away from emissions-intensive industries__._  Singapore can diversify its economy and pivot away from emissions-intensive industries such as the Energy and Chemicals sector.
+5.             _Pivot away from emissions-intensive industries._  Singapore can diversify its economy and pivot away from emissions-intensive industries such as the Energy and Chemicals sector.
 The Government can set concrete targets for reducing sectoral emissions, or to increase the output of sustainable products from Jurong Island.

-6.             _Businesses to implement decarbonisation plans__._  Businesses can put in place decarbonisation plans, commit to net zero targets such as the [Science Based Targets initiative](https://sciencebasedtargets.org), and factor Environmental, Social and Governance (ESG) considerations into their business models, for instance, by incorporating a carbon cost in their financial analyses, or tying ESG outcomes to executive pay.
+6.             _Businesses to implement decarbonisation plans._  Businesses can put in place decarbonisation plans, commit to net zero targets such as the [Science Based Targets initiative](https://sciencebasedtargets.org), and factor Environmental, Social and Governance (ESG) considerations into their business models, for instance, by incorporating a carbon cost in their financial analyses, or tying ESG outcomes to executive pay.
 Businesses can encourage employees to adopt environmentally friendly behaviours.
 They can also pivot to offer more sustainable goods and services, such as reducing packaging, which would make it easier for individuals to live a lower-carbon lifestyle.
 The Government can put in place both incentives — such as grants and subsidies — and disincentives to nudge companies in the right direction.
 Small and Medium Enterprises (SMEs) might particularly require assistance with the green transition.

-7.             _Encourage emissions reporting__._  Businesses can steer clear of greenwashing practices by strengthening their carbon monitoring and reporting practices for greater accountability.
+7.             _Encourage emissions reporting._  Businesses can steer clear of greenwashing practices by strengthening their carbon monitoring and reporting practices for greater accountability.
 Companies can also look into measuring and disclosing their Scope 3 emissions.
 The Government can consider making the reporting requirements for businesses mandatory through legislation.

-8.             _Provide support for workers in a green transition__._  The Government can reskill and provide support to affected workers, as part of broader efforts to build a workforce ready for the green economy.
+8.             _Provide support for workers in a green transition._  The Government can reskill and provide support to affected workers, as part of broader efforts to build a workforce ready for the green economy.

-9.             _Make available green financing__._  The Government and financial institutions can cease funding local and overseas fossil fuel projects, divest from fossil fuels, and provide financing for businesses looking to transition away from fossil fuels.
+9.             _Make available green financing._  The Government and financial institutions can cease funding local and overseas fossil fuel projects, divest from fossil fuels, and provide financing for businesses looking to transition away from fossil fuels.

 **_(II)_**           **_Invest in Low-Carbon Technologies_**<br>
 10.             _Invest in clean energy_.
 Singapore can ramp up investment in and deployment of alternative energy technologies, for instance, solar, by incentivising private home and building owners to install them.
 Singapore can reconsider nuclear power as a strategy for both sustainability and supply resilience, given recent advances in technology.